visualopsholdings/i2c/README.md

 There are about 5 different examples in there of various other things to get you started using the various ways you might use this stuff.

+You can read more about logo here https://en.wikipedia.org/wiki/Logo_(programming_language)

 ## Development

 The development process for all of this code used a normal Linux environment with the BOOST